 The full force of racism made itself felt in the punishment of sexual relations.
 Western prisoners of war were threatened with imprisonment; forced laborers and prisoners of war from Poland and the Soviet Union risked execution.
 Participating German women were often humiliated, and many were sent to concentration camps.
 German men faced less drastic punishment for "forbidden contact" with women from occupied areas.
 Usually they were not prosecuted.

-Just one example among hundreds: On April 18, 1941, the Polish forced laborer Julian Majka was executed in Michelsneukirchen in Franconia.
+Just one example among hundreds: On April 18, 1941, the Polish forced laborer Julian Majka was executed in Michelsneukirchen in the Upper Palatinate (Bavaria).
 The execution was carried out by members of the SS from the Flossenbürg concentration camp, among others.
 Inmates of the concentration camp were forced to assist.
 After Majka was hung, Polish forced laborers working in the region were summoned to the execution site.
 A member of the Gestapo then threatened them with the same fate, if they did not obey the racial regulations.

 Reports on the reaction of the German population and of forced laborers were assessed by the RSHA to judge the effect of executions.